gheorghina/gheorghina.github.io/_posts/2019-12-30-from-c#-to-elixir.markdown

 At that time I did not know exactly what Elixir or Erlang is, what power do they bring, what difference do they make.
 I just had this huge opportunity, that through a thorough interview process I was accepted in a team.
 They worked on a project written in Elixir which was used for Chat and Events Streaming between multiple systems.

 When I decided to accept the job, my eagerness started to grow, but also my anxiety.
 Just so you know, in Cluj Napoca(Romania), where I am from, there are only two companies working with Elixir at the time of writing this article, out of which only one has a complex, heavily utilised production system.
 So it was not like I had many options where to go and ask.

 What do you do in this situation?

 You just start digging the internet, do tons of research for gathering insights and learning materials and try to see if other people went through the same transition or if you are all alone.

 I added at the end of this article a link to another post I made with resources which helped me a lot during the process.
-Some of them I am still using today and will continue to use as long as I will work with the BEAM tech stack.
+Some of them I am still using today and will continue to use as long as I will work with the around the BEAM tech stack.

 Therefore, in the next lines I will try to cover the questions I had in the beginning as a C#, OOP programmer.

 I will not write about which of the two is better, since both serve very well different purposes.

-I will go through some of the differences, similarities, the strengths and weaknesses I found through my subjective eyes, things that made a difference for me in how I think and approach things.
+I will go through some of the differences, similarities, strengths and weaknesses I found through my subjective eyes, things that made a difference for me in how I think and approach things.

 ### What is it?